FrontendMasters/bootcamp/lessons/forms.md

 [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number)

 Number entry.
 Can go positive and negative.
-Does not error check for numbers, though.
+Does not error-check for numbers, though, if they are outside of a specified range.
 May change the mobile keyboard to numbers.

 Attributes: